Tim-DIVO/LipidGen/README.md

 **LipidGen** is a modular pipeline for studying the dynamics and organization of lipid vesicles using coarse-grained molecular dynamics (MD) simulations and generative modeling.
 The project builds on coarse-grained LAMMPS simulations and systematically extracts physically meaningful features — particularly spherical harmonic (SH) representations — which are then modeled using deep generative methods to capture the underlying stochastic dynamics.

 This repository corresponds to the codebase developed during the MSc thesis:
-**"Generative modeling of lipid vesicle dynamics"** by Tim Wehnes (Delft University of Technology, 2025).
+**"LipidGen: A Framework for Generative Modelling of Lipid Vesicles"** by Tim Wehnes (Delft University of Technology, 2025).

 ---